minimaxir/gpt-3-client/README.md

 [![](demo.png)](https://www.youtube.com/watch?v=kvgWeaRCuls)

-A client for OpenAI's GPT-3 API, intended to be used for more _ad hoc_ testing of prompt without using the web interface.
+A client for OpenAI's GPT-3 API, intended to be used for more _ad hoc_ testing of prompts without using the web interface.
 This approach allows more customization of the resulting output, ideal for [livestreaming](https://www.youtube.com/watch?v=kvgWeaRCuls) organic, non-cherry-picked outputs.

 In addition to generating text via the API, the client: